Bordeaux and Cape Town campuses only

-*Deposit of R4 290 is included in the Total Fee.
+Deposit of R4 590 is included in the Total Fee

-Master of Arts in Creative Brand Leadership - per year (subject to an annual fee increase)
+Master of Arts in Creative Brand Leadership - per year for new registrations starting in 2024 (subject to an annual fee increase)

-A *Pre-Registration Fee of R2 000 and *Deposit of R4 240 are included in the Total Fee.
+A *Pre-Registration Fee of R2 500 is included in the Total Fee

 *Refundable if admission criteria for the qualification is not met.

 - Applications for the 2024 intake are subject to a non-refundable application fee of R700.

 - You will be required to complete a new contract annually which will include fees for that year.